erikerlandson/bradley-terry-ranking/README.md

 paired-comparison-ranking
-experiments with Bradley-Terry rankings, and related methods
+experiments with paired comparison rankings for leaderboard data